• Skip to primary navigation

 Let’s begin!

-In a medium bowl, empty the contents of a 28-ounce can of whole San Marzano tomatoes DOP.
+• In a medium bowl, empty the contents of a 28-ounce can of whole San Marzano tomatoes DOP.

-Add the salt (¼ teaspoon), oregano (1 teaspoon), extra virgin olive oil (1 tablespoon), chopped garlic (2-3 cloves), chopped fresh Italian flat-leaf parsley (2 tablespoons), a bay leaf and a pinch of chili flakes (optional).
+• Add the salt (¼ teaspoon), dried oregano (1 teaspoon), extra virgin olive oil (1 tablespoon), chopped garlic (2-3 cloves), chopped fresh Italian flat-leaf parsley (2 tablespoons), a bay leaf and a pinch of chili flakes (optional).

-Stir to combine thoroughly together.
+• Stir to combine thoroughly together.

-Pizza sauce in a large bowl.
+No cook pizza sauce in a white bowl.

 Tips